xavwe/obsidian-css-snippets/spoiler-callout/README.md

 # Spoiler Callout

  > [!CAUTION]
- > using newer obsidian versions the text is also shown when the user doesn't hover over the text
+ > in newer obsidian versions the text is also shown when the user doesn't hover over the text

 ![](./demo.gif)